Last Updated on 04/04/2026

 Bazzite comes ready to rock with SteamSteam and Lutris pre-installed, Steam Game Mode, HDR support for AMDAMD GPUs, and numerous community-developed tools for your gaming needs.
 With support for handhelds PCs, NVIDIANVIDIA drivers and the latest Mesa for AMDAMD & IntelIntel pre-installed, and numerous tweaks applied as needed to ensure your games just work.

-Technology: LinuxImmutable, AtomAtomic, FastAPICutting edge
+Category: LinuxImmutable, AtomAtomic, FastAPICutting edge, IconifyBeginner friendly

 Get bazzite here: https://bazzite.gg/